ialeUK committee meets 3-4 times a year and each committee member should be prepared to attend at least 2 meetings per year.

 Present reports on membership to the Committee and to the AGM and current membership lists to the Committee on request.

-Ensure compliance with GDPR legislation
+Manage compliance with GDPR legislation

 Manage domain name and web hosting accounts, with regular review to ensure good value for money